11 Tactics to Optimize Your Website’s User Experience

 If your website’s UX is optimized, it provides easy value to users without them ever noticing.
-According to new research, enhancing UX is one of the top three priorities for small businesses.
+According to research, enhancing UX is one of a top priority for small businesses.

 An intuitive and rewarding site experience will attract repeat users.
 However, if your website creates unnecessary hassles, it will impede your success.

-So, how can you help users find your solutions and products more easily?
+So, how can you help users find your solutions and products more easily during their customer journey?